-This is all about how relevant your website and content is to the phrases being searched for.
-Google is dominant today because it provides the most relevant information the fastest online.
-These means your content (words in blogs and pages), your images used (the alt tags, descriptions, titles etc), are all used to judge your websites relevance to a search topic.
-If you have little, outdated and inconsistent content relating to your keywords, you will never rise up the rankings.
+This is all about how relevant your website and content are to the phrases being searched for.
+Google is dominant today because it provides the most relevant information with the fastest online.
+This means your content (words in blogs and pages), and your images used (the alt tags, descriptions, titles etc), are all used to judge the relevance of your website to a search topic.
+If you have little, outdated and inconsistent content relating to your keywords, you will never rise the rankings.
 If the words you are wanting to rank for aren’t being used, then Google cannot determine your relevance.

-The other method Google uses is to assess the sites authority, or another way of looking at is, is the sites popularity.
-Imagine recommending an ergonomic chair to a friend and then someone else recommends the chair to someone else, who then also recommends the chair to someone else and so on … Google uses a similar approach by assessing those you link to and those who link back to you (known as a back link).
-This helps build what is known as a websites page rank.
+The other method Google uses is to assess the authority of the site, or another way of looking at it is the popularity of the site.
+Imagine recommending an ergonomic chair to a friend and then someone else recommends the chair to someone else, who then also recommends the chair to someone else and so on … Google uses a similar approach by assessing those you link to and those who link back to you (known as a backlink).
+This helps build what is known as a website’s page rank.
 This is essentially the metric for determining how authoritative a website is in the grand scheme of things.

 Trust (Quality of the Build)

 Trust is another key factor in Google’s ranking.
 Image Google presented to users looking for information websites that were insecure, full of spam, rubbish links and slow to load.
 It wouldn’t take long before people stopped using Google.

 Therefore, the quality of the website is also considered.
 This is why they also consider what other websites link to the site itself.
 If unreputable websites link back to a website, chances are something is up.